 In the three-year pilot over 200 service users engaged with the team and 1650 therapy sessions were offered with 78% attendance rate.
 1150 hostel staff-focused interventions for Thames Reach staff (reflective practice, training) resulted in an increased sense of personal accomplishment and increased work engagement.

-Brent Single Homeless Prevention Service
+Brent Single Homeless Prevention Service (COMMENDED)

 Brent Single Homeless Prevention Service (SHPS) is the first homeless prevention service for single people in the UK to be delivered on a ‘payment by results’ basis, supporting the Local Authority to achieve their obligations under the Homelessness Reduction Act.